dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # Server made for LINUX, GUI on any browser on any system.

+Update V2.71:
+- SETUP menu: sometimes the contents was not loaded, this is fixed now.

 Update V2.7:
 - NEW SETUP menu: DO NOT make ANY changes to qo100websdr.h !
 All settings can now be done in the browser's SETUP menu.